 However, your dog is likely to be a little apprehensive at first.
 No worries – there are a few tricks for winning Fido over to entering the crate.
 First, you may want to “make a treat trail” around and into the doorway of the crate.
 Again, speak in happy tones and give your pup plenty of praise for even this “puppy” step in crate training.

-NOTE: I personally prefer using a metal crate that appears as if it’s crafted out of wire for crate training a puppy.
+NOTE: I personally prefer using a metal crate or heavy-duty dog crates that appears as if it’s crafted out of wire for crate training a puppy.
 Puppies can see you and hear you even when you leave them in another room.
 This seems to be more comfortable for the pup-in-training.

 Once you sense your pup is comfortable around the crate, try throwing a few treats in the crate itself.
 Encourage your puppy to go in after the treats, and give her lots of praise for being brave.